Toilets for Van Life – All The Options Compared

 The downside of the composting toilet is that they do draw a little bit of 12v power for the fan (nothing to worry about) and they are expensive.

-The brand that most people use is Natures Head – We haven’t met anyone who is disappointed with this composting toilet, mainly because it is built really well and works fantastically.
+The brand that most people use is Nature’s Head – We haven’t met anyone who is disappointed with this composting toilet, mainly because it is built really well and works fantastically.

 Nature’s Head – It’s the king of Off Grid Toilets and it’s an investment.

 Our advice is to suck it up and install one, then forget about the money you spent on it.
-If you are spending more a year or more traveling or living in a vehicle full time then you will be happy that you did.
+If you are spending more than a year or more traveling or living in a vehicle full time then you will be happy that you did.

 The Cassette Toilet is one of the most used toilets in motorhomes.
-It has a removable storage that you can pull out the rear of the unit and dump it in a campground toilet.
+It has removable storage that you can pull out of the rear of the unit and dump in a campground toilet.
 This type of toilet MUST be disposed of in a proper Black Water Disposal Facility due to the chemicals that are needed in the system – not the most fun activity.